Sunday, 24 May 2026

 A delightful French word for 'bodge.'
 Apparently the origins of the word bodge comes from a bodger, or wood-dweller/forest worker who would have been very adept at making things and making do, so not really fair to throw the word around to imply something cobbled together badly.

 The weirdest part of our new (old) fairly weird but lovely house was the area we now jokingly call the East Wing, which was a sort of laundry room with attached small and grim bedroom.
-By squinting and using my imagination I could see it would work as a B and B - for more quirk-embracing folks.
+By squinting and using my imagination I could see it would work as a B&B - for more quirk-embracing folks.

 About eight months on, some help for the more tricky bits and much trawling of junk emporiums we're pleased with the result, and have had our first guests who were delighted (phew).

-The building and especially afore-mentioned section of rather resemble a long boat, and as we are at the top of the hill I'm thinking about naming the B and B: La Peniche sur la Colline, or, the Barge on the Hill.
+The building and especially the afore-mentioned wing, rather resembles a long boat, and as we are at the top of the hill, overlooking the river which, in former times, would have been filled with flat-bottomed wooden barges transporting all the essentials into town, I'm thinking about naming the B&B: La Péniche sur la Colline, or, the Barge on the Hill.